mtrjaxon/gch-public/README.md

 Before using GCH, make sure you have the following:

 - GCH installed on your system.
 (Provide instructions on how to install GCH, if necessary)
 - .gma files of the addons you want to work with.
-If you don't have any .gma files, you can obtain them from your gmod workshop folder.
+If you don't have any .gma files, you can obtain them from your Garry's Mod workshop folder.

 ### Getting Started